Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 “Is the Speech 17 check easier than the dialogue path?”

-No. The Speech check is harder for most players because it requires significant skill point investment in a social stat.
-The dialogue path works regardless of your build, making it the more accessible option.
+No. The Speech check requires significant skill point investment in a social stat.
+The dialogue path works regardless of your build, making it the more accessible option for most players.

 “Can I change my mind about which graft to choose later?”